nano-shino/genshinhelper/README.md

 - Notify when parametric transformer is ready
 - Quick glance at daily/weekly tasks like commissions and bounties
 - View real-time resin and expedition info
-- View daily elite cap
+- View daily elite cap and recent runs
 - Redeem Genshin codes for everyone
 - Export game data